Optimizing The Getup - Part 7: Standing

 If you have a partner or coach, you can have them lightly push you to test how stable you really are.

-I find that often times my clients think they’re stable, till I give them a light tap.
+We find that often times my members think they’re stable, till we give them a light tap.

 Now you’re in a position to create some tension.